asift91/Manual_Migration/option1.md

 			sudo -s
 			# command to check mysql-client is installed or not
 			mysql -V

             # if the mysql-client is not installed, install the same by following command.
-			sudo apt install mysql-client
+			sudo apt-get install mysql-client

-			#following coomand will allow to you to take the backup of database.
+            #following command will allow to you to take the backup of database.
 			mysqldump -h dbServerName -u dbUserId -pdbPassword dbName > /path/to/location/storage/database.sql
 			# Replace dbServerName, dbUserId, dbPassword and bdName with onpremise database details
 			```